kyliel/microservice-polls/Readme.md

 + [Part 4: Building the front-end using React and Ant Design](https://www.callicoder.com/spring-boot-spring-security-jwt-mysql-react-app-part-4/)

-## Steps to Setup the Spring Boot Back end app (polling-app-server)
+## Steps to Setup the Spring Boot Server

 1. **Clone the application**